 Safe, non-toxic formulas, techniques and products for cleaning in your home.

 1. Home made Substitutions

-There are many inexpensive, easy-to-use natural alternatives which can safely be used in place of commercial household products.
-Here is a list of common, environmentally safe products which can be used alone or in combination for a wealth of household applications.
+There are many inexpensive, easy-to-use natural alternatives that can safely be used in place of commercial household products.
+Here is a list of common, environmentally safe products that can be used alone or in combination for a wealth of household applications.

 – cleans, deodorizes, softens water, scours.